jenkinsci/workflow-remote-loader-plugin/README.md

 ## Usage

-The plugin adds a global `libManager` variable, which can be used to invoke the Workflow library loading from multiple sources.
+The plugin adds a global `fileLoader` variable, which can be used to invoke the Workflow library loading from multiple sources.

 ### Available commands

-The `libManager` variable provides the following methods:
+The `fileLoader` variable provides the following methods:
 * `fromGit(String libPath, String repository, String branch, String credentialsId, String labelExpression)` - loading of a single library from Git repository
 * `withGit(String repository, String branch, String credentialsId, String labelExpression)` - wrapper for a multiple libs loading from a same Git repo
 * `load(String libPath)` - loading of library by a relative path.
 Also can be used within `withGit` wrapper